 What are you waiting for?
 Get your girls weekend bag packed, grab some friends and enjoy the perfect girls weekend in York!

 Pin this post to save for a later date:

-Special thanks to Visit York for hosting us on a press trip.
+Special thanks to Visit York for hosting us on a girls weekend in York press trip.
 Our train travel, apartment, welcome meal, afternoon tea and York City Passes were gifted.
 All thoughts and photos are my own and are in no way endorsed by Visit York.